 For more information on seller performance affecting eBay seller status, please read:

 Fair performance evaluation

-To measure your overall performance accurately, we look at your performance as a whole.
-We also consider a buyer's pattern for opening requests and cases and leaving low detailed seller ratings — and protect you when necessary.
+To measure your overall performance accurately, eBay looks at your performance as a whole. eBay also considers a buyer's pattern for opening requests and cases and leaving low detailed seller ratings — and protect you when necessary.

 What happens if your seller level is Below Standard?

 If you don't meet minimum performance standards, eBay may put limits on your selling activity until your performance improves.